Olegshipu95/ShipOS/README.md

-# ShipOS
+# untitled-os

-**ShipOS** is a modern, educational operating system kernel written from scratch for x86-64 architecture.
+**untitled-os** is a modern, educational operating system kernel written from scratch for x86-64 architecture.
 The project aims to provide a complete, production-quality operating system as an alternative to foreign products, demonstrating import substitution capabilities while serving as a comprehensive learning resource for low-level systems programming.

 ## About the Project

-ShipOS is a fully functional operating system kernel that implements core OS concepts including memory management, process scheduling, interrupt handling, and device drivers.
-Built with educational and practical goals in mind, ShipOS demonstrates how modern operating systems work at the lowest level.
+untitled-os is a fully functional operating system kernel that implements core OS concepts including memory management, process scheduling, interrupt handling, and device drivers.
+Built with educational and practical goals in mind, untitled-os demonstrates how modern operating systems work at the lowest level.

-### Why ShipOS?
+### Why untitled-os?

-1. **Import Substitution**: ShipOS provides a domestic alternative to foreign operating systems, reducing dependency on external software products.
+1. **Import Substitution**: untitled-os provides a domestic alternative to foreign operating systems, reducing dependency on external software products.

 2. **Educational Value**: The codebase serves as a comprehensive learning resource for understanding operating system internals, from bootloader to kernel subsystems.

-3. **Full Control**: By building from scratch, ShipOS maintains complete control over its architecture, security model, and feature set without external dependencies.
+3. **Full Control**: By building from scratch, untitled-os maintains complete control over its architecture, security model, and feature set without external dependencies.

 4. **Research Platform**: The project provides a clean foundation for experimenting with new OS concepts, scheduling algorithms, and system designs.

-5. **Production Potential**: With proper development, ShipOS can evolve into a production-ready operating system suitable for specialized use cases.
+5. **Production Potential**: With proper development, untitled-os can evolve into a production-ready operating system suitable for specialized use cases.

 ## Current Status

 ### ✅ Implemented Features

-ShipOS currently implements the following core subsystems:
+untitled-os currently implements the following core subsystems:

 #### Boot and Initialization
 - **Bootloader**: Custom bootloader with long jump to x86-64 mode